Learn the basics of React using this cheat sheet

 Now you should be able to see the React app running on http://localhost:5173.
 If you open the app in the browser, you will see the following screen:

-for more information about Vite, you can check out this guide.
+For more information about Vite, you can check out this guide.

 React Components